Ryan-Holben/Structure/readme.md

 ### Usage

+First, include the following at the start of your code that you would like to profile.

     import structure

     s = structure.Structure()
+    s.setMaxDepth(depth = 3)       # Option: Don't log call stack depth > n
+    s.setLocal(True)               # Option: Only log files in your script's directory s.setLogFile("test.log")       # Set the location of the log file s.beginTrace()

+Run your code.
+The log file "test.log" will be produced.
+When your code terminates, we're ready to graph the data.

+    import stackgraph

-    s.setDepth(depth = 3)
+    G = stackgraph.StackGraph()
-    s.setLocal(True)
-    s.setSaveFile("output.dat")
-    s.beginTrace()

-### Parameters
-* int Depth
-        Specify how deep into the stack we will record.
-By limiting this quantity, we can avoid a lot of "noise."
-* bool Local
-        If set to True, we will not follow the stack into source files outside of the project directory.

-# Storing the results
+    G.load("test.log")              # All the heavy lifting happens here G.display()

+# Graph structure

 Results will be stored in a directed graph, where each node represents a function, and an arrow on an edge shows the direction of function calls.

-An edge may contain:
+An edge will contain a list of length-2 lists, each of which representing one function call that occurred.
+To each of these we record:
 * Timestamp of each call
-* Number of calls
+* Depth of each call

+A node will correspond to a function.
+It contains:
+* Filename where the function is defined
+* Name of the containing class if it is a class method
+* The function name

-A node may contain:
+In the future, it may contain:
-* Total number of calls
 * Elapsed runtime
 * A breakdown including time spent waiting for child functions to return

 ### Advanced features